DeuxHuitHuit/backend_language_switcher/README.markdown

 - Version: 1.0
 - Date: 2010-10-22
-- Requirements: [Language Redirect][1]
+- Requirements: [Language Redirect][1] or [Frontend Localisation][2]
-- Author: John J. Camilleri
+- Authors: John J. Camilleri, Jon Mifsud

 ## Installation ##

- 1. Make sure the [Language Redirect][1] extension is already installed and enabled.
+ 1. Make sure the [Language Redirect][1] or [Frontend Localisation][2] is already installed and enabled.
  2. Install and enable **Backend Language Switcher** just like any other extension.
+ 3. Language Extensions can be installed to provide a better experiece for multilingual users.

 No further config is needed; the language-switching functionality is added directly to the Symphony backend.